Charles Kutchka

 Bio

-Charles Kutchka was born in Victoria, Texas, on August 23, 1932.
+Charles Kutchka was born on August 23, 1932 in Victoria, Texas.
 After graduating Vanderbilt High School in 1948, he attended Victoria Community College and earned an associates degree in 1950.
-He went to work at Victoria Bank & Trust and worked until he was drafted into the US Army in February, 1953.
-He attended boot camp at Fort Polk, Louisiana, and was deployed to Frankfurt, Germany, later that year.
-He served in Personnel at 4th Infantry Division Headquarters in Germany before returning home in January, 1955.
-He returned to work at Victoria Bank & Trust and retired there after 43 years of service in 1994.
-Today, he lives in Victoria, Texas, and enjoys spending time with his children and grandchildren.
+He went to work at Victoria Bank & Trust and worked until he was drafted into the US Army in February of 1953.
+He attended boot camp at Fort Polk, Louisiana and was later deployed to Frankfurt, Germany.
+He served in Personnel at 4th Infantry Division Headquarters in Germany before returning home in January of 1955.
+He returned to work at Victoria Bank & Trust and retired there after 43 years of service.
+He has remained in Victoria, Texas, and enjoys spending time with his children and grandchildren.

 Video Clips

 Charles Kutchka describes his job working in personnel in Frankfurt, Germany in 1953.
-He talks about typing orders for officers that were assigned to their respective posts by the Colonel in command of his unit.
+He recalls being one of three to pass the typing test and having to type orders for officers that were assigned to their respective posts by the Colonel in command of his unit.
+He shares how the work was interesting and how everyone became good friends.

 Share YouTube: